Bubobubobubobubo/sardine/sardine/io/README.md

 ## Sender objects

 Sender objects are one of the main tools you will be using while playing with **Sardine**.
 They are objects that compose a single message that can be sent out using the `.out(iter=0)` method.
-They are your main interface to the outside world (SuperCollider/SuperDirt, MIDI or OSC).
+They are your main interface to the outside world (*SuperCollider*/*SuperDirt*, *MIDI* or *OSC*).
 These objects can receive various and/or arbitrary parameters depending on their purpose.
 These arguments can be *integers*, *floats* or *strings*:
 - *int*/*float*: parameters used as is.
 - *string* : pre-parsed using a special DSL made for writing patterns and transformed into lists.